Mary of Guise: Marriage negotiations

 Later, in 1537, Mary became the focus of marriage negotiations with James V of Scotland, who had lost his first wife, Madeleine of Valois, to tuberculosis, and wanted a second French bride to further the interests of the Franco-Scottish alliance against England.
 According to a 17th-century writer, William Drummond of Hawthornden, James V had noticed the attractions of Mary when he went to France to meet Madeleine and Mary of Bourbon, and she was next in his affections.
 It is known that Mary had attended the wedding of James and Madeleine.

-Henry VIII of England, whose third wife Jane Seymour had just died, also asked for Mary's hand in an attempt to frustrate James's plan.
+Henry VIII of England, whose third wife Jane Seymour had just died, also asked for Mary's hand in an attempt to frustrate James' plan.
 In December 1537, Henry VIII told Castillon, the French ambassador in London, that he was big in person and had need of a big wife.
 Allegedly, Mary refused the offer by saying: "I may be a big woman, but I have a very little neck", a reference to Anne Boleyn, who had joked before her death that the executioner would find killing her easy because she had "a little neck".

 King Francis I of France accepted James's proposal over Henry's and conveyed his wishes to Mary's father.
 Francis had a marriage contract prepared that offered James a dowry as large as if Mary had been born a princess of France.
 Mary's mother found the contract "marvellously strange", because the king had included Mary's son's inheritance in the dowry.
 Mary received the news with shock and alarm, as she did not wish to leave family and country, especially as she had just lost her first husband and her younger son.
 Reportedly, her father tried to delay matters, apparently until James, perhaps sensing her reluctance, wrote to her, appealing for her advice and support.
 However, the authenticity of this letter, which was first produced in 1935, has been questioned.